 The report states that other federal entities, including the FBI and the Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency, along with non-governmental partners like the Multi-State Information Sharing and Analysis Center, routinely issue warnings about the cyberthreats faced by K-12 schools.

-But GAO also found that Education Department officials report belief that protecting K-12 schools is CISA’s responsibility and that they have not received instructions from the DHS branch on how to update their guidance.
+But GAO also found that Education Department officials believe that protecting K-12 schools is CISA’s responsibility and that they have not received instructions from the DHS branch on how to update their guidance.

 “Education officials stated that the department has not updated the sector plan and not determined the need for sector-specific guidance because CISA has not directed it to do so,” the report reads.